Pre-Visit Information for Schools

 Groups will be welcomed by our Front of House staff, who will inform the Learning team that you have arrived.
 You will then be introduced to the educator who has been booked to lead your session.

-Please note that your group may be split into smaller sub-groups of 10, for manoeuvring around our galleries.
+Please note that your group may be split into smaller sub-groups for manoeuvring around our galleries.
 Each sub-group will require supervision by a teacher or accompanying adult.

 During Your Session

 Much of your session will take place in public galleries across the Ground Floor, Lower Ground Floor and First Floor.
 There are many museum objects such as furniture and porcelain on open display, and spaces can sometimes become busy with other visitors.
 Session leaders will guide your group through these spaces but teachers and accompanying adults are ultimately responsible for student supervision and behaviour during the visit.

 Depending on the session you have booked and if you are staying for lunch, you may visit the Learning Studio or Meeting Room on the Lower Ground Floor.

 Toilets are located on the Lower Ground Floor.

 The Wallace Collection has a Health and Safety Policy to help minimise risk to visitors and people working in the museum.

 Risk assessment of organised learning activity is undertaken and regularly reviewed by Health and Safety advisors.
 Some specific notes to inform your own risk assessment follow.

 - Uneven surfaces/trip hazards: Wallace Collection staff will report and remove hazards according to our policies.
 Please be aware that the museum contains many freestanding items of furniture and extra care should be taken when moving around as a group.